ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ## Example

-The `Seq` module of the OCaml standard library contains the definition of the function `Seq.take` which returns a specified number of elements from the beginning of a sequence.
+The `Seq` module of the OCaml standard library contains the definition of the function `Seq.take`, which returns a specified number of elements from the beginning of a sequence.
 Here is a simplified implementation:
 ```ocaml
 let rec take n seq () = match seq () with